Skip to main content Skip to secondary navigation

 Hawa Racine Thiam

-The Racine Thiam Lab investigates the cellular biophysical mechanisms of neutrophil functions with the long-term aim of using this knowledge together with engineering principles to modulate innate immune responses.
+The HR Thiam Lab investigates the cellular biophysical mechanisms of neutrophil functions with the long-term aim of using this knowledge together with engineering principles to modulate innate immune responses.

 Research Areas: Innate immune response, Autoimmune Diseases, NETosis, Neutrophil Biophysics, Nuclear Biophysics